 The Amgen Scholars U.S. Program provides hundreds of selected undergraduate students with the opportunity to engage in a hands-on research experience at some of the nation’s leading educational institutions.
 Currently, 10 universities in the U.S. host the summer research program.

-Arizona State University Quantitative Research for the Life and Social Sciences Program (QRLSSP)
+Arizona State University Quantitative Research in the Life and Social Sciences Program (QRLSSP)

 QRLSSP is an intensive eight week summer research experience for undergraduates that prepares young scientists for the rigors of graduate studies in working at the interface of mathematics, statistics, and the natural and social sciences.
 QRLSSP enables students to conduct research in their own areas of interest in a small group setting.